Yibeichan/YibeiChan/README.md

 I am also passionate about creating reproducible, re-executable neuroimaging pipelines that will serve as an efficient [FAIR](https://www.go-fair.org/fair-principles/) (findable, accessible, interoperable, and reusable) research strategy with clear utility for open science.

-The third piece of my research area, my long-standing curiosity, is morality.
+The third piece of my research area, also my long-standing curiosity, is morality.
 I used movies to explore how moral components in narratives impact the engagement the audience and found that their brains synchronized more when immoral characters were punished.
 Along the side, I am intrigued by and working on how media content impacts public opinion about moral topics.

+Here is my **CV**.
+Drop me a line on Twitter (@yibeichan) or shoot me an email if you are interested.